CodingViktor/code-kata/README.md

 Every single (coding-kata)project is a Maven project.
 The reason for this is that certain dependencies are needed to make testing with JUnit 5 possible.
 This means that each of my solutions was covered as far as possible with JUnit 5 tests.
-I also know that there will definitely be better solutions.
-However, I am not presenting you with a model solution, but my approach.